Dr Ann Hill

 Biography

-Dr. Hill is a Human Geographer and Diverse Economies scholar by training with specific interests in collective ethics and methods for living in a climate and resource-changing world.
-She is a member of the Community Economies Collective and a founding member of the Community Economies Research Network, both of which are international cross-disciplinary networks of academic and lay-researchers committed to diverse economic theory and practice.
-She is also a member of the Institute of Australian Geographers and a committee member of the Institute’s Critical Development Studies study group.
+Dr Hill is a Human Geographer and Diverse Economies scholar by training with specific interests in what are termed community economies and community food economies.
+Typically these economies centre on grassroots action to foster human and planetary survival.
+She is a member of the Community Economies Institute and a founding member of the Community Economies Research Network (CERN), both of which are international cross-disciplinary networks of academic and lay-researchers committed to diverse economic theory and practice.
+She coordinates the CERN Asia network.
+She is also a member of the Institute of Australian Geographers and active in the Institute’s Critical Development Studies network.

 Apart from her PhD, she also holds a Diploma of Education in Secondary Humanities Methods from The University of Sydney and a BA Honours in Human Geography from Macquarie University (BA) and The Australian National University (Hons).
 Her honours research conducted in 2002-03 was on community economic development in the Southern Highlands of NSW.
-Prior to academia she worked for ten years as a secondary schools Social Sciences teacher in Sydney.
-During this time she was also a student year adviser and a Higher School Certificate examinations marker for the Board of Studies.
+Prior to academia she worked for ten years as a secondary school Social Sciences teacher in Sydney.
+During this time, she was also a student year adviser and a Higher School Certificate examinations marker for the Board of Studies.
 Other professional experiences have included working as a technical assistant of the University of Sydney Plant Breeding Institute, working as a nutrition consultant for Russells Health Foods, and working as a volunteer for aid NGOs Caritas and TEAR Australia.
 Ann has received several awards for her teaching and research including a 4-year ANU scholarship during her PhD and a Targeted Graduate Award at the commencement of her secondary schools teaching career.
-Areas of expertise and interest include:

-- Community engagement for development: engaging human communities in change processes through action research and asset-based community development, fostering human and nonhuman relations in community development processes
+* Community engagement for development: engaging human communities in change processes through action research and asset-based community development, fostering human and nonhuman relations in community development processes

-- Community food systems: community and allotment gardens, permaculture, agroecology practices, neighbourhood based food initiatives, food security strategies for living in a climate changing world e.g. post-typhoon community container gardening in the Philippines
+* Community food systems: community and allotment gardens, permaculture, agroecology practices, neighbourhood-based food initiatives, food security strategies for living in a climate changing world e.g. post-typhoon community container gardening in the Philippines

-- Climate change adaptations and disaster responses: community-based disaster preparedness, the interface between science and social science, community and policy makers, local and global responses to climate and resource uncertain futures
+* Climate change adaptations and disaster responses: community-based disaster preparedness, the interface between science and social science, community and policy makers, local and global responses to climate and resource uncertain futures

-- Economic geography and regional and local economic development: Diverse economies and community economies development strategies across place and scale, social and community enterprise development
+* Economic geography and regional and local economic development: Diverse economies and community economies development strategies across place and scale, social and community enterprise development

-- Education for Sustainable Worlds: Transdisciplinary approaches, integrating science, social science and indigenous knowledges in teaching and learning, developing post-humanist pedagogies for living in the Anthropocene
+* Education for Sustainable Worlds: Transdisciplinary approaches, integrating science, social science and indigenous knowledges in teaching and learning, developing post-humanist pedagogies for living in the Anthropocene

-- Hybrid collective research methods: academic and lay-research collaboration, integrating science and social science perspectives particularly in relation to climate and resource issues, combining poststructuralist action research with understandings of assemblages and collective agency
+* Hybrid collective research methods: academic and lay-research collaboration, integrating science and social science perspectives particularly in relation to climate and resource issues, combining poststructuralist action research with understandings of assemblages and collective agency

-- Urban geography: community resilience and transformation particularly in a climate and resource changed world, community enterprise development as strategy for livelihood re-building post extreme weather events in high density neighbourhoods, analysis of diverse livelihood opportunities in squatter settlements, feeding cities.
+* Urban geography: community resilience and transformation particularly in a climate and resource changed world, community enterprise development as strategy for livelihood re-building post extreme weather events in high density neighbourhoods, analysis of diverse livelihood opportunities in squatter settlements, feeding cities.